Buying Guide

 Frequently Asked Questions

-PLA vs PLA+ - is the upgrade worth it?
+PLA vs PLA+ — is the upgrade worth $3/kg?

-What brand of PLA do most people use?
+What brand of PLA does the 3D printing community actually use?

 References